Toddington services: Structure

-Moto Hospitality, which operates 58 motorway service stations, is actually headquartered at the southbound site.

-The first M&S Simply Food at a Moto site opened at Toddington in 2003.

 In popular culture

 As a location in the 1972 film Fear In the Night.

 In the last episode of BBC's Knowing Me Knowing You radio series in 1993, Alan Partridge's last guest dies on air.
 Partridge decides to observe a minute's silence, but realises - as it is radio - that a minute of 'dead air' is impossible.
 He therefore intersperses the silence with an occasional utterance.
 Thus he suggests to listeners on the road to pull off and join in the minute's silence.
 He even goes as far as naming a few service stations where they can park their cars.
 One of them is Toddington.
 In episode two of the television series Knowing Me Knowing You Partridge introduces his guest Daniella Forrest (Minnie Driver) with another reference to Toddington: "So, now, my first guest is intelligent, witty, a woman of the world with a figure that would stop the traffic dead, both ways on the M1 if she were to wiggle across the footbridge at Toddington Service Station."

 In 2004, Toddington Services featured in series 4, episode 3 of Top Gear with the three presenters comparing a Volvo 760, Audi 80 and Rover 416GTi before proceeding up the M1 and M6 to Old Trafford.